INgoRah/IN10d/README.md

 Debugging with "simulation" target

-## Main Tasks
+## Features Details
-Monitors 1-Wire lines for incoming interrupts (alarms) to be used instead of polling.
-Controls a DS2482 (one wire master) via I2C master or optional the software OneWire bus I2C slave interface for PI plus one  GPIO line for alarm indication Watchdog feature for PI polling to switch over to fallback Arduino soltuion Simple light switching matrix based on memory optimized addresses

 ### Alarm handling

-Each custom DS2482 generates an alarm signal of > 800 us on the OneWire line.
+Each custom DS2408 generates an alarm signal of > 800 us on the OneWire line.
 No other master supports detection of it.
 But this is a feature of the iButton.
 Therefore I need a master to at least monitor the line and signal it to an other master.
 The Arduino turned out to be fast and stable to handle basic